1897 VFL season

-Premiership season
+Essendon won the inaugural premiership after winning all three of its finals matches, with Geelong finishing as runners-up with two wins.
+Geelong won the minor premiership by finishing atop the home-and-away ladder with an 11–3 win–loss record.
+Geelong's Eddy James and Melbourne's Jack Leith tied for the leading goalkicker medal as the league's leading goalkickers.

+Background

 In 1897, the VFL competition consisted of eight teams of 20 on-the-field players each, with no "reserves" (although any of the 20 players who had left the playing field for any reason could later resume their place on the field at any time during the match).
 Each team played each other twice in a home-and-away season of 14 rounds.

 Once the 14-round home-and-away season had finished, the 1897 VFL Premiers were determined according to the conditions dictated by the specific format and conventions of the 1897 Finals System, which was used in this season only.
-A round-robin finals series has only been used once since, in 1924.